tvaneerd/isocpp/observer_ptr.md

 _Why isn't `T*` the common type?_

-You don't want smart pointers to implicitly convert to raw pointers (as this can too easily lead to accidental misownership - ie `delete someSharedPtr;`), but converting to `observer_ptr` does not increase the risk of misownership.
+You don't want smart pointers to implicitly convert to raw pointers (as this can too easily lead to accidental misownership), but converting to `observer_ptr` does not increase the risk of misownership.
 It does increase risk of dangling - same as string_view does.
 Thus, similar to `string_view`, `observer_ptr` is best used as a function param.

 ### 2. `observer_ptr` is a **_safer alternative to `T*`_**